-Haredi are concerned about OTD (Off the Derech); Modern Orthodox are less concerned: Despite the lack of quantitative data, conventional wisdom is that more people leave Modern Orthodoxy than Haredi sectors, so the lower concern among the latter is surprising.

-Family planning is common: Sixty percent of families have done family planning, and nearly half of all families managed (reduced) the number of children they had, although the reasons were seldom financial.
+- Haredi are Concerned About OTD (Off the Derech); Modern Orthodox Are Less Concerned Despite the lack of quantitative data, conventional wisdom is that more people leave Modern Orthodoxy than Haredi sectors, so the lower concern among the latter is surprising. - Family Planning is Common 60% of families have done family planning, and nearly half of all families managed (reduced) the number of children they had, although the reasons were seldom financial.